-It is possible to water bath with a few extra essential items, it does pay to eventually get water bath canner
+It is possible to water bath with a few extra essential items, it does pay to eventually get water bath canner.

 First, let's start with the basics.
 You need a large pot, canning utensils and a canning rack of some sort to place on the bottom.
 The rack prevents the jars from bouncing around on the bottom of the pot and possibly breaking.